DerekCresswell/GameDesign11/1 Rube GoldBerg Machine/3 Physics.md

 We're now going to talk about how you can change the way physics behave by using Physics Materials and Zones.

 ### Physics Materials

+In Unity we can give our Rigidbody a Material.
+These affect the way physics are calculated on our Objects.
+We can change the bounciness and friction of our elements.\
+There are other things we can do but these are the most basic and useful to use.\
+*Just a note, Physics Material and Material are different things but I will be refering to Physics Material here.*

+We need to make a Material first.
+We are going to up hold our current organization and start by making a new folder in our Project call it "Physics Materials".
+Just like we did before with the Sprites.

+### Zones